Skip to main content

 Description

 The gpu_tracker package provides a Tracker class and a commandline-interface that tracks (profiles) the usage of compute time, CPU utilization, maximum RAM, GPU utilization, and maximum GPU RAM.
 The compute time is a measurement of the real time taken by the task as opposed to the CPU-utilization time.
-The GPU tracking is for Nvidia GPUs and uses the nvidia-smi command.
-If the Nvidia drivers have not been installed, then the max GPU RAM is not tracked and measurements are reported as 0.
+The GPU tracking is for both Nvidia and AMD GPUs and respectively uses the nvidia-smi and amd-smi command-line tools to pull GPU usage information.
+Also, if neither the appropriate Nvidia nor AMD driver is installed, then the GPU-related metrics are not tracked and are reported as 0.
 Computational resources are tracked throughout the duration of a context manager or the duration of explicit calls to the start() and stop() methods of the Tracker class.
 The gpu-tracker command-line interface alternatively tracks the computational-resource-usage of an arbitrary shell command.

 NOTE: The tracking occurs in a separate process.
 To maximize the accuracy of the reported resource usage, you may want to have a core available solely for the tracking process e.g. if your job uses 3 workers, you may want to allocate 4 cores.